ohmy-cz/shopping-list/README.md

 - See if somebody starts adding an item to the list in realtime, with their avatar displayed
 - Persist the shopping list in a database
-- Add a clear button
+- Add a shopping list clear button
 - Add the always-on shimmy
 - Introduce groups, so different families can start using the app
 - Persist food groups by a selected grocery store.